 As a strong family of faithful believers in God’s grace, love, and faithfulness, and in Jesus’ call to love one another, we reach out to our community to share God’s love.

 Each year we partner with two local churches – an Episcopal church and an African American Baptist church to sponsor a four-day Family Vacation Bible School.
-This past summer, we had 25 children and 25 adults who participated in this activity.

 Our church family members are active in the surrounding communities.
 They participate in such programs as Habitat for Humanity, Meals on Wheels, in local food banks, Crop Walks, as well as organize a weekly worship program for an assisted living facility in Charlottesville.